waweiwoowu/hanabi-iamjeff/2-player/Selfish_Color_Clues.md

 ### Case A2: The clued card is one-away-from-chop
 * Interpretation: **_Selfish Chop Move_**
 * Explanation: Your teammate has a critical card on chop.
+* Notes: Why do your teammate have a critical card on chop?
+The most common situation is you just discarded another copy of the card and made your teammate's chop become critical.

 ### Case A3: The clued card is two-away-from-chop
 * Interpretation: **_Selfish (Double) Chop Move_**